Australian Food Safety Information Council: Research topics and education

 As part of its educational activities, the Food Safety Information Council has carried out consumer research into food safety knowledge.
 The main causes were Norovirus, pathogenic Escherichia coli, Campylobacter spp. and non-typhoidal Salmonella spp., although the causes of approximately 80% of illnesses were unknown.
 A question and answer fact sheet published by the Australian Department of Health together with this study references the Food Safety Information Council's consumer advice as a means of reducing food borne disease.
 Most foodborne disease outbreaks in Australia have been linked to raw or minimally cooked eggs or poultry.
 The Food Safety Information Council estimates that one third of cases of food poisoning occur in the home.

 Handwashing

-Consumer research released in October 2019, found that more than 20% of Australians admitted that they didn't always wash their hands after using the toilet and nearly 40% of respondents stated they didn't always wash before handling food.
-A further 43% of Australian adults say they don't always wash after handing raw eggs.
+Consumer research released in October 2019, found that more than 20% of Australians reported that they didn't always wash their hands after using the toilet and nearly 40% of respondents stated they didn't always wash before handling food.
+A further 43% of Australian adults said they don't always wash after handing raw eggs.
 The research showed gender differences, as men were less likely than women to always wash hands after going to the toilet (76% of men versus 82% of women) and before touching food (59% men versus 66% women).
-People under age 34 were less likely to wash their hands.
+A 2025 survey got similar results.
+In the 2019 survey, people under age 34 were less likely to wash their hands.

 A previous 2007 study found that 97 per cent of Australians knew that washing their hands before handling food is essential, this compared with 54 per cent who didn't wash their hands in 1997 – a 43 per cent improvement.